PelagusWallet/pelagus-extension/rfb/rfb-5-control-compatile-addresses.md

 be used) but not guaranteed to be controlled by the same person.

-Note that the generalized problem of displaying accounts that the user controls on one network but not another in the Taho UI is not solved, and is a separate issue for Taho's design team to tackle.
+Note that the generalized problem of displaying accounts that the user controls on one network but not another in the Pelagus UI is not solved, and is a separate issue for Pelagus's design team to tackle.

 ## Related Links